getsynq/synq-dbt/Readme.md

 |----------------------|:--------------------------------------------------------------------:|
 | SYNQ_TOKEN           | Synq token for your dbt integration you will receive from Synq team. |

-## Getting Started

 ### Airflow

-There are many ways to run dbt in Airflow environment, we will cover the most used setups in this guide.
-In case none of these options don't work for you, please contact us, we will help you integrate synq into your Airflow.
+We will cover two most common setups of dbt and Airflow in this guide.
+In case none of these options works for you, please contact us.

 1) In Airflow UI, go to Environment variables.
-Create a new ENV called `SYNQ_TOKEN` to token and paste your synq token as a value there.
+Create a new ENV variable called `SYNQ_TOKEN` with Synq token as a value.
 2)
-   1) In case you run via a [DockerOperator](https://airflow.apache.org/docs/apache-airflow-providers-docker/stable/_api/airflow/providers/docker/operators/docker/index.html) [follow these instructions](https://github.com/getsynq/synq-dbt#airflow-with-a-docker-runner)
+   1) In case you run dbt via a [DockerOperator](https://airflow.apache.org/docs/apache-airflow-providers-docker/stable/_api/airflow/providers/docker/operators/docker/index.html) [follow these instructions](https://github.com/getsynq/synq-dbt#airflow-with-a-docker-runner)
-   2) In case you run dbt's [dbt's plugin](https://github.com/gocardless/airflow-dbt) [follow these instructions](https://github.com/getsynq/synq-dbt#airflow-with-dbt-plugin)
+   2) In case you run dbt via [dbt's plugin](https://github.com/gocardless/airflow-dbt) [follow these instructions](https://github.com/getsynq/synq-dbt#airflow-with-dbt-plugin)

 ### Airflow with a DockerOperator

 **Preflight check**:
 - You have `SYNQ_TOKEN` environment variable set in Airflow UI

-**Note:** DockerOperator uses Docker container as a runner where everything is executed.
+DockerOperator uses Docker container as a runner where everything is executed.
 For this we will need to install `synq-dbt` into the runner's container.
 Add the following lines to your runner's Dockerfile to install synq-dbt:

 ```dockerfile
 ENV SYNQ_VERSION=v1.1.0